You are currently signed in as .

 Today's cosmetic surgeons perform a wider range of procedures than their counterparts did only a few decades ago.
 Previously, the profession focused on reconstructive surgeries, with a few surgeons catering to those who could afford cosmetic procedures.
 Today, cosmetic surgeries are no longer performed on just celebrities or the wealthy.
 The public has become familiar with liposuction, implants and facelifts because these procedures have become more accessible to the general population.

-According to the American Society of Plastic Surgeons (ASPS), the top five cosmetic procedures in 2012 were liposuction, nose reshaping, breast augmentation, eyelid surgery, and facelift.
+According to the American Society of Plastic Surgeons (ASPS), the top five cosmetic procedures in 2014 were breast augmentation, nose reshaping, liposuction, eyelid surgery, and facelift.
 And as cosmetic surgery becomes more commonplace, an increasing number of men are having it done.
 Nose reshaping, hair transplants, breast reduction, and ear surgery are some of the most popular procedures among men, according to the ASPS.
 Today's cosmetic surgeons perform more strictly cosmetic procedures than the average cosmetic surgeon did even a decade ago.
 It should be noted, however, that more reconstructive procedures remain important.